Great Lakes Dredge and Dock Company: Operations

+In 2003, GLD&D performed dredging of the Umm Qasr Port in Iraq.
+GLD&D also constructed a port in Hidd, Bahrain around the same time.

+In June 2010, GLD&D under the Shaw Environmental and Infrastructure Group began constructing sand berms off the Louisiana coast to limit the amount of approaching oil in the Gulf of Mexico from the Deepwater Horizon Oil Spill.

+In December 2014, the company was hired to build dunes and berms along 22 miles of the Jersey Shore that had been damaged by Hurricane Sandy.
+Funding for the $185 million project was provided through the Super Storm Sandy Supplements Appropriations Bill.

+Legal controversies

 1992 Chicago flood

 In 1992, a barge operated by GLD&D was driving new pilings for the Kinzie Street Bridge in Chicago when it accidentally punched into an unused service tunnel passing beneath the river at that point.
 The tunnel flooded, in turn flooding the basements of many buildings in downtown Chicago; the event is commonly known as the Chicago Flood.
 Work on the bridge was actually completed the prior year October, 1991.
 In February 1992 local cable company technicians discovered the breach and reported it to city officials.
 GLD&D was never made aware of the breach until April 1992 after severe leakage into the tunnel system had begun.

 The work performed on the Kinzie Street Bridge conformed to specifications and did pass City inspection upon completion in 1991.

 In the lawsuits that followed Great Lakes was initially found liable but was later cleared after it was revealed that the city was aware the tunnel was leaking before the flood and the city had also not properly maintained the tunnel.